kenyamane/MTBurn-JavaScript-SDK-Install-Guide/WordPress_Plugin_English.md

 <a name="install1"></a>
 ## 1)Install "Advertising Manager"

-General ways are as followings;。
+General ways are as followings;

 ### A)How to search the plugin on UI and install